-Contents 1.
-Introduction Policy aims Context Principles 3 2.
-Safeguarding Roles and Responsibilities of School Staff Roles and responsibilities of Governors Roles and responsibilities of the Headteacher/Head of School The Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other School Staff Named staff with specific safeguarding responsibilities Other key local and national safeguarding contacts 6 3.
-Environment - children are safe and feel safe Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 12 4.
-Taking Action on Concerns Derby and Derbyshire Safeguarding Children procedures If you suspect a child is has emerging needs, complex/serous needs or there are characterior concerns If information is disclosed to you Role of the Designated Safeguarding Lead (DSL) following identification of needs of concerns Notifying parents Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality, sharing information and record keeping Support for those involved in a safeguarding/child protection issue 5.
-Peer on Peer Abuse/Allegations of Abuse made against other Children What is peer on peer abuse?
-Actions the school will take Action on concerns en 22 6.
-Safer Recruitment and Selection of Staff Extended school' and off site arrangements School visitors 25 7.
-What staff should do when they have concerns about another staff member (including volunteers) If you have concerns about a colleague Initial actions following an allegation 26 Appendices Types of abuse and possible indicators Concerns Actions where there are concerns about a child flowchart What is Domestic Abuse, Female Genital Mutilation (FGM), so called 'Honour Based Violence' (HBV) and Forced Marriage?
-Privately Fostered Children or Young People and flowchart Radicalisation and Extremism Criminal Child Exploitation; county lines The Seven Golden Rules to Sharing Information Role of Designated Safeguarding Lead (DSL) and Deputies 29 33 36 37 42 44 46 47
+Contents Page 1.
+Introduction Aim of policy Context Principles 4 2.
+Safeguarding Roles and Responsibilities of School Staff Roles and responsibilities of Governors Roles and responsibilities of the Head Teacher The Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other School Staff Named Hardwick Primary School staff with specific safeguarding responsibilities Other key safeguarding contacts 6 3.
+Environment - children are safe and feel safe Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 13 4.
+Taking Action on Concerns Derby and Derbyshire Safeguarding Children procedures If you suspect a child is has emerging needs, complex/serous needs or there are child protection concerns If information is disclosed to you Role of the Designated Senior Person following identification of needs or concerns Notifying parents Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality sharing information and record keeping Support for those involved in a safeguarding/child protection issue 16 5.
+Peer on Peer Abuse/Allegations of Abuse made against other Children • What is peer on peer abuse? • Actions the school will take • Action on serious concerns 23 6.
+Safer Recruitment and Selection of School Staff • 'Extended school' and off site arrangements • School visitors 25 7.
+Allegations against Teachers and other Staff (including volunteers) If you have concerns about a colleague Initial actions following an allegation 26 Ar 1.
+Types of abuse and possible indicators 2.
+Concerns form 3.
+Body maps 4.
+What is Domestic Abuse, including Female Genital Mutilation (FGM), so called 'Honour Based Violence' (HBV) and Forced Marriage?
+5. Privately Fostered Children or Young People and flowchart 28 32 35 39 43